 Data Storage and Destruction

-Often some data that was not useful in the past may provide additional insights in the future that was not clear immediately and new relationships can be explored.
+Often some data that was not useful in the past may provide additional insights in the future that was not clear immediately, and new relationships can be explored.
 Data is intellectual property!

-The volume of data inevitably grows and is not feasible to save indefinitely.
+The volume of data inevitably grows, and it is not feasible to save indefinitely.
 The decision to part with data is a difficult one, but sometimes necessary for compliance, cost, or end-of-life reasons.
 The challenge of data purging is to ensure that the data has been properly destroyed.
 Disposing of data is a careful process ensuring the integrity of the remaining data is intact.

 The Data Advantage

-Understanding the full data cycle and leveraging technology and professional data scientists in each team is critical to success in today’s business.
+Understanding the full data cycle and leveraging technology and professional data scientists in each team are critical to success in today’s business.
 The process of translating human and machine data to machine data and then back to human consumable information is science.

-The various stages of data usefulness and importance to business decision making in the illustration.
+The various stages of data usefulness and importance to business decision-making in the illustration.

 How do we use data at RingStone?